3liYounis/Code-Guard-AI/README.md

 > ⚡ _AI-powered code review and quality analysis tool._

-***is a full-stack developer tool that allows users to submit source code and receive structured feedback, quality scoring, and improvement recommendations!***
+***A full-stack developer tool that allows users to submit source code and receive structured feedback, quality scoring, and improvement recommendations!***

 **All powered by Artificial Intelligence and modern frontend frameworks :)**